OpenDAoC/OpenDAoC-Core/SRD/05_Social_Systems/Faction_System.md

 - **Implementation Status**: ✅ Fully Implemented

 ## Overview

+**Game Rule Summary**: The faction system tracks your reputation with different groups of NPCs throughout the game world.
+Your actions affect how various NPC factions view you - kill their friends and they'll become hostile, help them and they'll be friendlier.
+This reputation determines whether NPCs will attack you on sight, trade with you, or offer special services.
+Different factions have alliances and enemies, so your actions can have wide-reaching consequences across multiple groups.

 The Faction System manages relationships between NPCs and players, controlling aggression, interaction availability, and faction-based rewards.
 Each NPC can belong to a faction with dynamic standing based on player actions.

 ## Core Mechanics

 ### Faction Structure

+**Game Rule Summary**: Each faction is a group of NPCs that share relationships and reputation with players.
+Every faction has friends (allies) and enemies, so when you help or harm one faction, it affects your standing with their allies and enemies too.
+Most NPCs belong to one primary faction, but some complex NPCs might be connected to multiple groups.

 #### Faction Properties
 ```csharp